Who needs to know that you’re moving house?7th January 2021

 Employer: Your employer needs to know your new address so they can update your contact details.
 More importantly, this information is required for your payroll.

 Schools: If you have children, you must let their schools know about your house move.
 They can then update your contact details.
 Plus, because moving house can be stressful for children, it’s useful for their teachers to be aware.

 As you can see, updating people with your new address can be a tough and time-consuming task, particularly if you’ve lived in your house for some time.
 Fortunately, there is a way to make the process easier.
 Simply use the change of address service offered by the Post Office.
 The service will redirect all your post to your new address.
 Although it takes around 10 days to come into effect, it can incredibly useful.
 It will make sure you receive all your important mail, preventing it from going astray.
 You can keep the service for up to 12 months after moving to your new house.

 Finding a removals company you can trust is key to making sure your move goes smoothly.
 There are many removals companies in Halifax and Bradford, but not all can be relied upon to provide a professional and reliable service.
 At Darvills of Leeds, we’ve been helping people move house in the local area since 1876, building a fantastic reputation throughout the region.
 As well as providing moving services, we can also assist with packing and storage services in Bradford and Halifax.

 To book our removals services or hire a storage unit, don’t hesitate to get in touch.
 Call us on 0113 436 0318 or email us at firstname.lastname@example.org.
 You can also send us a message through the website.
 We can answer all of your questions and provide you with a free quote for the services you require.

-This entry was posted in moving house tips and tagged moving house.
-Bookmark the permalink. ← Top 10 reasons to leave office removals to the professionals Tips for moving house when pregnant →
+This entry was posted in moving house tips and tagged Who needs to know that you’re moving house?.
+Bookmark the permalink. ← Removals Checklist for Moving Home (Infographic) Tips for moving house when pregnant →